FrenchCryp0x/malicious-url-detection/README.md

 # malicious-url-detection

-# Malicious URL Detection with Deep Learning
+# Malicious URL Detection using Fine-Tuned Model

 This project focuses on detecting malicious URLs using a fine-tuned BERT-based model.
 The application is designed to predict the nature of a given URL, such as benign, phishing, malware, or defacement, based on its characteristics.
 The model is enhanced to address overfitting issues and provide precise predictions.